os-adv-dev/cordova-plugins-SplashScreenVideo/README.md

 - **DARK_STATUSBAR**: Determines whether the status bar should appear dark during the splash screen on iOS devices.
 The default value is `true`.

-### Credits
-This plugin was created by André Grillo - OutSystems

 ### License
 This plugin is licensed under the Apache License, Version 2.0.
 See the LICENSE file for more details.